jacobobryant/mystery-cows/README.md

 running `./task dev`, any Clojure(Script) files you change will be recompiled automatically.

-I've also recorded some commentary on the architecture of this project [here](https://www.youtube.com/watch?v=c6CylfdcsTo).
+I've also recorded [some
+commentary](https://www.youtube.com/watch?v=c6CylfdcsTo) on the architecture of this project.
+The most interesting part is at [25:42](https://youtu.be/c6CylfdcsTo?t=1542), where I explain how you can specify declaratively which Firestore subscriptions the app needs based on its current state.

 ## Setup